 JO: Indeed, some bank chief executives think that branches are the best place to cross sell products.
 Onto the medium-term: are their broader lessons from the credit analysis and credit disbursement work that is taking place on these government-guaranteed schemes?

 JB: This is a big topic among several boards.
 One of the board members mentioned that the risk teams are giddy with excitement about the different scenarios that they can develop in terms of how the book will evolve.
 This is also a real challenge due to the degree of uncertainty in terms of duration of the crisis as well as the economic uncertainty.
 This translates into how much risk is supported by government funding and government stimulus and how much of it is not.
 Boards and CEOs are genuinely concerned about the so-called ‘day of reckoning’.
-The massive global government stimulus of $10 trillion that has been put into the markets has been tremendous.
+The massive global government stimulus of $10tn that has been put into the markets has been tremendous.
 But this has serious implications if the crisis continues for longer and banks have to walk a fine line in lending to small business in this time.
-If for example, after six months, this is still not resolved and the SMEs can no longer be sustained that debt could turn into non-performing loans for the banks.
+If for example, after six months, this is still not resolved and the SMEs can no longer be sustained, that debt could turn into non-performing loans for the banks.
 How would that be dealt with?
 There is quite a lot of concern about taking on these loans at the moment, correctly so.
 Governments are clearly doing the right thing for customers and for the economy but at the same time it is difficult to assess that risk from SMEs and midsized corporations.

 JO: EY is already advising banks on the medium term with respect to how to think about and deal with NPLs.
 How banks are preparing for them?

-JB: Banks have learned from the previous crisis, they are well capitalized and continue to stress test their books.
+JB: Banks have learned from the previous crisis, they are well capitalised and continue to stress test their books.
 They have a pretty solid view on where the different risks are in the balance sheet and are preparing to look at loan restructuring, credit workouts, schemes to operate certain assets with special purpose vehicles and how to get traditional investors into those assets to operate them in these challenging times.
 People with skills and expertise in capital restructuring of corporates will be critically important in the next year.

 JO: How are regulators and supervisors helping?
 To what extent are they offering forbearance to banks being put under strain at the moment?